The Ultimate Guide to Currency Exchange in the United States

 - Take some small currency for taxis, meals, and tips.

-- Take some cash on a travel card for big purchases like hotels.
+- Get some cash on a travel card for big purchases like hotels.

-- Take your debit card handy as a backup plan.
+- Remember to take your debit card handy as a backup plan.

 Be the first to know about the great rates